You are currently viewing 10 Reasons Why Your Pinterest Traffic Dropped And How To Fix It

 1) Restructure your content to reflect algorithm changes

-If you weren’t using video pins before, you might want to start using them.
+If you weren’t using video content before, you might want to start using them.

-A lot of people have mixed feelings about video pins but I’ve had great success with them on different accounts.
-I started using video pins way before Pinterest restructured their algorithm to boost them.
+A lot of people have mixed feelings about video content but I’ve had great success with them on different accounts.
+I started using video content way before Pinterest restructured their algorithm to boost them.

-Video pins auto play as the user scrolls on Pinterest and allows a user to engage better with your content.
+Video content auto plays as the user scrolls on Pinterest and allows a user to engage better with your content.

 2) Limit your re-pins